 Wylliesburg in Charlotte County, Virginia — The American South (Mid-Atlantic)

 Location.
-36° 51.368′ N, 78° 35.458′ W. Marker is in Wylliesburg, Virginia, in Charlotte County.
-Marker is at the intersection of Barnesville Highway (U.S. 15) and Jackson-Vaughan Road (County Route 607), on the right when traveling south on Barnesville Highway.
-Click for map.
-Marker is in this post office area: Wylliesburg VA 23976, United States of America.
+36° 51.25′ N, 78° 35.65′ W. Marker is in Wylliesburg, Virginia, in Charlotte County.
+Marker is at the intersection of Jackson-Vaughan Road (County Route Touch for map.
+It is beside the Jackson 1908 Hardware and General Store, 2/10 of a mile from the Post Office at U.S. 15.
+Marker is at or near this postal address: 725 Jackson-Vaughan Rd, Wylliesburg VA 23976, United States of America.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Wylliesburgh (approx. 0.2 miles away); Roanoke Plantation (approx. ¼ mile away); Staunton Bridge Action (approx. ¼ mile away); Charlotte County / Mecklenburg County (approx. 3.8 miles away); The Battle of Staunton River Bridge (approx. 6.4 miles away); Carrington's Mill (approx. 6.5 miles away); Salem School (approx. 6.5 miles away); Thyne Institute (approx. 7.1 miles away).
-Click for a list of all markers in Wylliesburg.
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Paul Carrington (approx. ¼ mile away); Roanoke Plantation (approx. 0.4 miles away); Staunton Bridge Action (approx. 0.4 miles away); War of 1812 Opposition — John Randolph (approx. half a mile away); Charlotte County / Mecklenburg County (approx. 3.7 miles away); The Battle of Staunton River Bridge (approx. 6.3 miles away); Salem School (approx. 6.3 miles away); Wilson-Kautz Raid (approx. 6.3 miles away).
+Touch for a list and map of all markers in Wylliesburg.

 More about this marker.
 There is an etching by Edwin Forbes reproduced in the center of the marker showing soldiers brewing coffee.

 Also see . . .
 The Wilson-Kautz Raid.
 (Submitted on March 10, 2011.)